Guardians vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- The Guardians have played as the favorite in three of their past 10 games and have won two of those contests.
+- In four games over the last 10 matchups when favored by oddsmakers, the Guardians have a record of 3-1.

-- In their last 10 games with a total, the Guardians and their opponents have combined to hit the over six times.
+- In their last 10 games with a total, the Guardians and their opponents are 6-4-0 when it comes to hitting the over.

 - Bookmakers have not set a spread for any of the Guardians' last 10 games.